vcaruso0923/ts-mern-template/README.md

 ## Env Variables

+Create a new file '.env' in /client directory.
+Add the following lines.
+Ther are needed for react-script's chokidar from watching locked files on the C:/ drive

+CHOKIDAR_USEPOLLING=true
+WATCHPACK_POLLING=true

 Create a new file 'config.env' in /server directory.
 Add the following lines, making sure to replace Username, UrlEncodedPassword, and DatabaseName: \

     ATLAS_URI=mongodb+srv://Username:UrlEncodedPassword@cluster0.ld7dh.mongodb.net/?retryWrites=true&w=majority \